 Finally, people are people.
 Matching talent and resources to the work to be done means that not everyone can do every job.
 Training and development is a vital investment, but the impact varies widely.
 In addition, your investment often makes that employee more marketable, increasing the risk of turnover.

 Because many of the critical decisions that impact growth and profitability in a service business don’t happen in a conference room at headquarters, service business excellence requires business acumen throughout the organization.
 Responses to service quality issues; to unexpected staffing changes; and to new customer needs are made at the point of service.
 All leaders need to understand how the business ticks to optimize those responses and, ultimately, the business performance.
 They have to lift the “fog” about how the business works.

-Laurel Tyler is an affiliate at Insight Experience, a Boston-based firm delivering contextually rich, immersive business simulations and experiential learning experiences to accelerate and integrate leadership, business acumen and strategy execution.
+Insight Experience is a Boston-based firm delivering contextually rich, immersive business simulations and learning experiences to accelerate and integrate leadership, business acumen and strategy execution.